mb-wali/training/09-deposit-form/README.md

 ## Step 4: Create the submitted record

-We will now implement the `create_record` method: its responsabilities are to create the record in the database, mint a new persistent identifier and index it to make it searchable.
+We will now implement the `create_record` method: its responsibilities are to create the record in the database, mint a new persistent identifier and index it to make it searchable.

 `my-site/my_site/deposit/api.py`